 You have just undergone laparoscopic umbilical or ventral hernia repair.
 This usually involves making small incisions on the side of your abdomen and one over the hernia.
 Your abdomen is then inflated with a gas and the hernia is patched on the inside with mesh.
 The mesh is held in place with tacks that are placed around the edge of the mesh as well as in an inner ring around your hernia.
 This type of repair always requires general anesthesia and local numbing medicine is also used.

-Soreness, pain throughout the abdomen after surgery is normal.
-It can occur away from the hernia itself as the mesh extends and is tacked in place beyond the area of the hernia.
+Soreness and pain throughout the abdomen is normal after surgery.
+You may feel pain in spots further away from the hernia than you expected – this is due to the tacks that hold the mesh in place all the way around the edge of the mesh.
+This is normal and will get better with time.
 Pain will be worse with movement, changing positions from laying to seated to standing.
-Male patients may notice new pain in the testicle after surgery.
 This is normal and will go away over time.

-We recommend taking the following every 6 hours for the first few days after surgery as needed:
+We recommend taking the following (if allowed) every 6 hours for the first few days after surgery as needed:

-If you are experiencing significant pain that is preventing you from going on a walk or falling asleep, please call the office for a prescription for oxycodone.
-This medication will cause constipation, so we recommend the following:
+If you are experiencing significant pain that is preventing you from going on a walk or falling asleep, please call the office to discuss prescription pain medications.
+Opioid pain medications like oxycodone, will cause constipation, so we recommend following the instructions below for constipation.

 The incisions are closed with dissolvable sutures – these do not need to be removed.

-Your incisions will become hard about 7-10 days after surgery.
+Your incisions may feel hard about 7-10 days after surgery.
 This is due to scar tissue, and is a normal part of healing.
+This hardness will eventually soften and smooth out.
+Bruising and swelling around the surgery site is also normal and will resolve with time.

 Please avoid baths, hot tubs, pools, or soaking in water for 2 weeks after surgery, as this can increase your risk of an infection.